ecogetaway/AlertIntelligence-NoiseReduction-MSPs/SANJAYS_CLEAR_GUIDE.md

-# Judges Evaluation Guide - Keep Integration Features
+# Keep Integration Features Guide

-## 🎯 Clear Explanation for Judges
+## 🎯 Clear Explanation of Keep Integration

-This guide clearly explains the Keep integration features that judges will evaluate (30% of the score).
+This guide clearly explains the Keep integration features and their implementation.

-## 📋 Keep Integration Features (30% of Score)
+## 📋 Keep Integration Features

 ### 1. **Webhook Endpoint** ✅
 **What it is**: Accepts Keep's standard webhook format